 Like many universities in the U.S., Notre Dame first looked east to Europe and more recently to Asia for valued partnerships,” Father Jenkins said.
 “Let me assure you, the compass at Notre Dame now points south.
 That orientation is critical for understanding the changing demographics of the United States.
 It is critical for higher education.
 And it is critical for the future of the Catholic Church in the United States.
 It is also critical to confronting economic and social issues of the Americas North and South; and how Catholic educators in both hemispheres come to terms with providing the great equalizer – a good education – to rich and poor alike.”

-Organized by Notre Dame International with the Notre Dame Alumni Association, Office of Special Events and Stewardship, Notre Dame Clubs in Latin America, the Office of Global Advancement and the Office of Undergraduate Admissions, the forum’s events will include a “Discover Notre Dame” program for prospective Latin American students and their parents, and a Global Forum luncheon at which keynote speaker Enrique Garcia, president of CAF—Development Bank of Latin America, will deliver an address titled “Is Latin America at a Turning Point?”
+Organized by Notre Dame Global with the Notre Dame Alumni Association, Office of Special Events and Stewardship, Notre Dame Clubs in Latin America, the Office of Global Advancement and the Office of Undergraduate Admissions, the forum’s events will include a “Discover Notre Dame” program for prospective Latin American students and their parents, and a Global Forum luncheon at which keynote speaker Enrique Garcia, president of CAF—Development Bank of Latin America, will deliver an address titled “Is Latin America at a Turning Point?”

 “This gathering reminds us that the Notre Dame family truly is global,” said Nick Entrikin, vice president and associate provost for internationalization.
 “It is thrilling to see such a representative mix of that family — academics, prospective students, benefactors, Notre Dame parents and alumni — come together in Mexico City around a common vision to be a powerful force for good in the world.”